-Albania profile - Timeline - BBC News
+Albania profile - Timeline

 A chronology of key events:

-1939 - Shortly before the start of World War II, Italy invades.
+1939 - Shortly before the start of World War Two, Italy invades.
 King Zog flees to Greece.

 1940 - Italian army attacks Greece through Albania.